OEE Software

 aka: Planned Production Time, Net Available Time, Scheduled Time, Running Time

-It is very unfortunate that there is no agreed-upon term for this important concept that is so foundational to OEE.
+It is unfortunate that there is no agreed-upon term for this important concept that is so foundational to OEE.

-and yet we could not find two books or software packages that called it the same name.
+OEE starts with this amount of time, (if that's not foundational, what is?), and yet we could not find two books or software packages that called it the same name.

-Like all Systems2win templates, you can use Insert Comment to add your own user-defined help to supplement (rather than replace) the standard Systems2win pop-up help (which will still be available in addition to your user-defined help - thereby making it easy for your users to translate your own in-house terminology with the terminology used in Systems2win's on-line training pages)
+Like all Systems2win templates, you can use Insert Comment to add your own user-defined help to supplement (rather than replace) the standard Systems2win pop-up help (which will still be available in addition to your user-defined help — thereby making it easy for your users to translate your own in-house terminology with the terminology used in Systems2win's online training pages)

 Loading Effectiveness = Planned Uptime / Available Time